threefoldfoundation/threefold_data/content/blog/weekly_vol_18/weekly_vol_18.md

 <br/>

 *You can find the previous editions on [our blog](https://threefold.io/blog).
 For older editions of ThreeFold Weekly (Vol 1-11), go to [our forum](https://forum.threefold.io/c/ecosystem-developments/41).*

+* *(TFT is not an investment instrument and this is not investment advice, everyone is free to make their own choices.)*